Kriss Marion | Blanchardville, WI

 “I think one of the reasons I wanted to come out to the country was to get away.
 I was sick.
 My body was hurting.
 I was envisioning this retreat in the country where I would just grow things and be alone.
 But that’s impossible, to farm alone, and I quickly realized I didn’t want to.
 I think investing in that community as much as you invest in your farm is something that’s vital to do, so I started to get more involved.

 I love serving on the county board.
 It’s a blast.
 I’ve gotten to know so many people and gotten to know my county better.
 My goal is to make it cool to be on county board.
 I really believe that it is really awesome to participate in local government and all government.
 Self governance is something we get to do in America.
 We fought hard to have that right and yet very few people are doing it at this point.
 I think that makes us vulnerable to being controlled by the corporations that fund campaigns.
 That couldn’t happen if more of us understood how the system worked and more of us interacted with the system.

-I’m also particularly interested in supporting women's involvement.
-Soil Sisters a way women in this area get involved.
-It’s an association of women farmers in this area, and an education and a hands training for people who want to learn how to farm.
+I’m also particularly interested in supporting women’s involvement.
+Soil Sisters is a way for women in this area to get involved.
+It’s an association of women farmers in this area, and an education and hands-on training for people who want to learn how to farm.
 The group meets monthly for potlucks.
-Sometimes there's 10 of us, sometimes there's 50 or 60.
+Sometimes there’s 10 of us, sometimes there’s 50 or 60.
 We meet at different farms and we eat and we share.
-In that group, we talk about how we'd like to add value to the farms, and how to be sustainable, and create new opportunities.
+In that group, we talk about how we’d like to add value to the farms, and how to be sustainable, and create new opportunities.

 I really encourage everyone to get involved in their community and maybe even run for some local position at some point in their life and just do the time.
 Kind of like jury duty.
 I would love to start getting youth and other people to the courthouses and town board meetings, even if it’s just to get people comfortable.
 One thing that’s really cool to do is just going to a town hall meeting.
 They are amazing!